Montana

 Today’s Ride:

-Today, we shuttle by van (45 minutes) North before we pedal into the mountains.
-The first part of the ride is fun, with lots of short climbs and descents.
 The views of the Swan Mountains are stunning!
 We pass Holland Lake then we start to climb.
 Over the next 20 miles, we will climb 2,800′, topping at the top of the Swan Crest; this point might look familiar to those who rode the singletrack section.
-No singletrack today; instead, over the next 20 miles, we descend 3,000′.
-Don’t be fooled; we have a few climbs in this section, gaining 1,000′.
+Over the next 20 miles, we descend 3,000′.
+Don’t be fooled; this section has a few climbs, gaining 1,000′.
 We finish the ride with 5 miles of pavement on our way back to Camp Paxson.

 Tonight we will celebrate an epic week of Montana Gravel!